vtex/shoreline/styleguides/admin/documentation/components/alert.md

 ### Actions

-The alert can have action buttons that handle the interactions with the component.
+The Alert can have action buttons that handle the interactions with the component.
 There are three main actions: `primary`, `secondary`, and `tertiary`.

 ```jsx
 function Example() {